datairene/GDP-and-Waste/README.md

 # GDP-and-Waste
 This project investigates the relationship between a nations GDP and the amount of municipal waste it produces.
 To investigate this I used Python, pandas, matplotlib, numpy and seaborn.

+Human produced municipal waste is a rapidly increasing problem.
+Each year the worlds population grows with waste growing right along with it.
+As a human race we need to identify patterns in our waste production so we can see more growth and less trash.
+This project aims to begin to understand our waste problem.

+Data from this project comes from 'What a Waste' global database, a project by the World Bank.
+Check out the raw data here. https://datacatalog.worldbank.org/search/dataset/0039597/What-a-Waste-Global-Database

+The database aggregates data on solid waste management around the world.
+It includes metrics on all steps from the waste management chain.
+I focused on total MSW (Municipal Solid Waste).
+While there may be variations in the definitions and quality of reporting for individual data points, general trends should reflect the global reality.

+Cleaing the data in this project included removing unneccessary columns, renaming columns for clarity and removing rows with missing data.
+I chose to remove the rows with missing data since there were only two rows missing data and they were both nations with small populations.
+I also added a column with the total MSW per year per capita in order to control for population variety.

+The heat map created with seaborn varifies that the strong relationship between GDP and MSW per year per capita.
+Using numpy, I created a scatter plot that shows a clear linear regression with a few outliers.
+To confirm the linear regression I used an ANOVA table.
+The ANOVA table gave me an F-value of 167.5 and a P-Value of 1.188040e-28, indicating strong evidence against the null hypothesis.
+With this confirmation I made found the linear regression equation of y = 0.000008x + 0.204712.

+I also added to the scatterplot a color coded grouping based on income ID's.
+This helps further illustrate the differences between the income level of a counrty and waste produced.
+Interestingly, there is more variety in the high income countries.
+The reason for these vary, I will explore a few in the next section.

+There are several notable outliers found in this data.
+I will discuss four of them.
+Singapore and Qatar are both countries with very high GDP's but low waste.
+In Qatar there is huge income inequality where many people live lives similiarly to those in low income countries.
+This means that they produce less waste.
+Singapore has made intentional efforts to reduse their waste, making efforts to be a 'Zero Waste Nation.'
+Most tras produced in Singapore in incinerated.
+This reduces landfill space and creates energy that can used.
+However, some experts believe this is not a sustaiable approach due to citizens not being incentivised to reduce consumption, loss of resources creating unneccessary demand and increased pollution.

+The U.S. Virgin Islands and Moldova both create a lot more waste than expected for their GDP.
+With limited space, waste management is important but inadequate in the Virgin Islands.
+Tourism dramatically increases the amount of waste produced with no affect of population.
+This pattern can be seen in other nations/cities with high tourism.
+Moldova is a middle income country lacking sufficient public works.
+Citizens have access to many single use products without access to a good way to dispose of it.
+In the rural areas of Moldova there is no public works while the cities do not have waste sorting so no waste can be repurposed.

+Urgent changes are needed.
+As development continues around the world nations and cities need to find sustainable solutions for waste production.
+'What a Waste' predicts annual waste generation will grow from 2.24 billion tons in 2020 to 3.88 billion tons in 2050.
+This does not need to happen.
+By learning from places that have already implemented waste mitigation policies and making changes in our everyday lives we can have more growth and less garbage!